NHSDigital/az-backup/README.md

    terraform init -backend=false
    ````

-   > NOTE: There's no need to initialise a backend for the purposes of running the tests).
+   > NOTE: There's no need to initialise a backend for the purposes of running the tests.

-3. Run the Tests
+2. Run the Tests

    Run the tests with the following command:

    ````pwsh
    terraform test
    ````

-   > NOTE: There's no need to initialise a backend for the purposes of running the tests).

 ### Contributing